Mahmoud-zino/Knowledge/School/Projects/MediaScout/Software Documentation/Backend/Project Setup.md

 ]
 ```

+> [!info] Note
-> Note: CorsMiddleware should be placed as high as possible, especially before any middleware that can generate responses such as CommonMiddleware.
+> CorsMiddleware should be placed as high as possible, especially before any middleware that can generate responses such as CommonMiddleware.

 ## Setup SQLite